DRAFT MINUTES OF THE LYTHAM ST ANNES ART SOCIETY

 work produced by members; plus, of course, an unknown number viewing two Open Air

 the public in a variety of media.

-to see and purchase splendid crafts.
+the general public the opportunity to purchase splendid crafts.

-The Secretary said that our website continues to score hits, more than 16,000 since
+Harvey Foster tells me our website continues to score hits, more than 16,000 since

 Through our email circulation, attention is drawn to what’s on in the area and at